mistifyio/lochness/cmd/dover/README.md

 [![dover](https://godoc.org/github.com/mistifyio/lochness/cmd/dover?status.png)](https://godoc.org/github.com/mistifyio/lochness/cmd/dover)

-Dover is the worker daemon for guest actions.
-It takes tasks off of a beanstalk queue, communicates with agents to perform the work, and updates guest metadata.
+dover is the worker daemon for guest actions.
+It takes tasks out of a beanstalk queue, communicates with agents to perform the work, and updates guest metadata.

 ### Command Usage

+The following arguments are understood:

     $ dover -h
     Usage of dover: